-2021 2020
+2022 2021

-Building structure and improvements 2% - 20% 2% - 20%
+Building structures and improvements 2% - 20% 2% - 20%

-Motor Vehicles 28.57% 28.57%
+Motor vehicles 28.57% 28.57%

 Office equipment 0% - 33% 0% - 33%

-(iv) De-recognition
+(iv) Derecognition

 An item of land, buildings, plant and equipment is derecognised upon disposal or when no future economic benefits are expected from its use or disposal.
-Any gain or loss arising on the disposal or retirement of an item of property, plant and equipment is determined as the difference between the sales proceeds and the carrying amount of the asset and is recognised in the profit and loss.
+Any gain or loss arising on the disposal or retirement of an item of property, plant and equipment is determined as the difference between the sales proceeds and the carrying amount of the asset and is recognised in the profit or loss.